dev-cyprium/html-lessons/docs/index.md

 # Basics of html
-Do structure a basic document you need to use a system of **tags**, which are the essential building blocks of Web site.
+To structure a basic document you need to use a system of **tags**, which are the essential building blocks of Web site.
 Think of them as the skeleton of your website, as they define the layout of your website.